iluvjava/Maths/Notebook 2.0 obsidian/AMATH 581 Scientific Computing/Jacobi Gauss Sediel Iterations.md

  **NOTE:**

- We can apply full permutations on the rows and columns of the matrix to make the matrix to be Strictly Diagonally Dominance.
+ We can apply full permutations on the rows and columns of the matrix to make the matrix to be Strictly Diagonally Dominant.
 Both of these methods has a complexity of $\mathcal{O}(N^2)$, where $N$ is the dimension of the matrix.

- SDD:
- **Strictly Diagonal Dominant**: The element on the diagonal of the matrix is larger than the sum of absolute value of all the non diagonal element.
+ **Strictly Diagonally Dominant(SDD)**: The element on the diagonal of the matrix is larger than the sum of absolute value of all the non diagonal element.

  **Computational Concerns**:
  Jacobi Method: Supports Parallelization